Cross-Device Targeting - Campaign Manager

 LiveRamp Identity Link

-more than 1 billion devices
+More than 1 billion devices

 100% accuracy due to deterministic matching methodology

-desktop, mobile, tablet, and offline data
+Desktop, mobile, tablet, and offline data

 United States

-Crosswise (Oracle Data Cloud) Device Graph™
+Crosswise Device Graph™

 900 million devices